OAX 9F

 Read & see more >

-"Without doubt, the greatest pleasure of a Leyland-engined Bristol RE is the noise!"
+"The greatest pleasure of a Leyland-engine BRISTOL RE is the noise!"

-How did Ruby's bare chassis travel the 245-miles from the Bristol Commercial Vehicle factory to the Eastern Coach Works (ECW) factory in Lowestoft?
+How did Ruby's chassis travel the 250-miles from the Bristol Commercial Vehicles factory to Eastern Coach Works in Lowestoft?

-Yes, the chassis were actually driven (usually overnight) by brave chaps who had little protection.
-Just a thin canvas in front of them and many layers of warm clothing!
+Yes, the chassis were actually driven (often overnight) by chaps who had little protection.
+Just a thin canvas in front of them & many layers of warm clothing!

 Ruby's luxury interior had: